 The Mitigation Action Strategy

-**** This is where we insert the of the MAP Strategy (see spreadshee)****
+**** This is where we insert the of the MAP Strategy (see spreadsheet)****

 Related and Referenced Plans

 The Mitigation Action Strategy represents just one type of resilience work being done in the City of Portland.
 It is a framework for the mitigation work that still needs to be done which is also, at times, recorded in other city plans and documents.
 The strategy builds on and refers to these other plans.
 The following is a list of related and referenced plans.